ankane/groupdate/README.md

 User.group_by_day(:created_at, range: 2.weeks.ago.midnight..Time.now).count
 ```

-[master] To get the last N time periods from the current time, use:
+[master] To get the last N time periods from now, use:

 ```ruby
 User.group_by_week(:created_at, last: 8).count # last 8 weeks